 Hôtel Le Square Louvois

-Nestled on a quiet street in the heart of this bookish district, Hôtel Square Louvois is an Art Deco 4-star boutique property with just 50 rooms steeped in the purest Haussmanian tradition, combining cultural treasures with sleek technology.
+Nestled on a quiet street in the heart of this bookish district, Hôtel Square Louvois is an Art Deco 4-star boutique property with just 50 rooms steeped in the purest Haussmanian tradition.

-In a nod to its neighbour, Bibliothèque nationale de France Richelieu, literature is omnipresent at Hôtel Square Louvois; the open spaces of its lobby and rooms are filled with books and portraits of famous Parisian authors.
-Large French-style windows open to full size on the adjacent leafy, green square.
+Likewise, in a nod to its neighbour, Bibliothèque nationale de France Richelieu, literature is omnipresent at Hôtel Square Louvois.
+In fact, the open spaces of its lobby and rooms are filled with books and portraits of famous Parisian authors.
+Additionally, large French-style windows open to full size on the adjacent leafy, green square.

 Hôtel La Parizienne

 33 boulevard du Montparnasse / 6e arrondissement / €